rajatmodi62/rajatmodi62.github.io/assets/failure.md

       -> he asked why do you work on part-wholes if the rest of world has moved on?
         - i said bcoz hinton told so..
         -> hinton is not your advisor..
-        - clash of egos.
+        - clash of the egos.
       -> write research statement
         - me: no, deepminds research is different, so u guys see alignment... didnt sit well.
     result: reject.
     moral: nobody gives a fuck about glom.
-      - maybe that;s why hinton chose arxiv, and single author..
+      - maybe that;s why hinton chose arxiv, and single author..push glom as single author. yeah, i wont change my ways :-)

 [13] cvpr doctoral consortium
   - apparently better people were there.